JoshuaMarden/BTC_Analyser/README.md

 Examines at the price of BTC and potentially influential macroeconomic metrics.

 This is essentially a series of scripts which download historic economic data and the price of BTC.
-Data is detrended and a multiple rgeression analysis is performed.
+That data is detrended and a multiple rgeression analysis is performed.

 Pearsons correlation is carried out and correlated variables are used in a principled component analysis.
 A seconds multiple regression analysis is peformed the remaning variables and new principle components.